khornberg/bible-reading-planner/README.md

 ## TODO
 - Minimize and concat bible.math.js?
-- Plan section
-	- Errors
 - Fonts, colors
 	- Change primary, success, warning, info color of buttons and others
 	- Customize bootstrap (get rid of what I don't use)
-	- Test Google web fonts
+	- Google web fonts
 - Scaffolding
+	- Show create button only when data is selected
 - Export
 	- Text
 	- PDF